Miyako Maki: Shōjo manga

 Maki created her first manga in 1957.
 She presented it to the director of Tokodo, the publisher of Osamu Tezuka's works.
 Tokodo refused to publish her manga, but provided her with Tezuka's original manuscript for Red Snow to develop her craft.
-Maki then created her second manga, Haha Koi Warutsu (母恋いワルツ), which was accepted for publication.
+Maki then created her second manga, (母恋いワルツ, Haha Koi Warutsu), which was accepted for publication.
 She moved to Tokyo and began work for major publishers such as Kodansha, Kobunsha and Shogakukan.

 During her early career, Maki took inspiration from Tezuka's graphic and narrative style from his books as well his lectures.
 In 1958, Macoto Takahashi published his first manga, Arashi o koete.
 In it, Takahashi pioneered the graphic style of sutairu-ga, a decorative style that magnifies the emotions of the characters, as opposed to Tezuka's dynamic techniques which focus on the action of the characters.
 Maki was among the first waves of artists to embrace sutairu-ga, starting with her manga Shōjo Sannin that was published in August 1958.
 Sutairu-ga was quickly established in shōjo manga and became a distinctive quality of shōjo as compared to shōnen manga (manga for boys).

 Common topics and themes of Maki's shōjo manga include ballet, the search for family love (a genre known as haha-mono), and the pursuit of dreams.
 These ideas were taken from Maki's young girlish feelings, while frustrated by the shortages caused by World War II.
 These works are distinguished by their contemporary Japanese settings, contrasting mainstream shōjo manga of the era that often depicted a fantasized and idealized West.

 Collaborations with Leiji Matsumoto

 Maki became acquainted with multiple manga artists in Tokyo, including Tezuka, Leiji Matsumoto and Tetsuya Chiba.
 Maki married Matsumoto in 1961, and they began to collaborate on manga together.
 At the time, Matsumoto specialised in shōjo manga featuring cute animal characters, though he wanted to orient himself towards shōnen and animation.

 In their collaborations, Maki was tasked with drawing the female characters while Matsumoto drew the male and animal characters.
 Their collaborations integrate elements typical of both shōjo and shōnen, as in Watashi no Eru (1964), which incorporates both the cinematic style typical of shōnen and the more decorative style based on sutairu-ga and shōjo.

-In pursuit of Matsumoto's dream of creating animation, they shot Gin no Kinoko (銀のきのこ, The Silver Mushroom) like an animation, frame-by-frame.
+In pursuit of Matsumoto's dream of creating animation, they shot (銀のきのこ, Gin no Kinoko) like an animation, frame-by-frame.
 Through these collaborations, Maki influenced Matsumoto to design strong and combative female characters, on par with male characters, becoming one of the first artists to develop such characters in shōnen.